linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

     dog github.com @8.8.8.8

 {{< output >}}
 A github.com.
-1m00s   140.82.112.4
+1m00s   192.0.2.0
 {{< /output >}}

 Both `dig` and `dog` support lookups for the TCP and UDP protocols. `dog` uses UDP by default, but you can easily use TCP by adding the `--tcp` flag to your command.

-However, in addition to these two protocols, `dog` adds options for two more: DNS-over-TLS (DoT) and DNS-over-HTTPS (DoH).
+However, in addition to these two protocols, `dog` adds options for two more: DNS over TLS (DoT) and DNS over HTTPS (DoH).
 Each of these protocols allows you to make more secure DNS queries.

 Here is an example that uses the DoT protocol via a Google DNS server.
 Using this option can mitigate threats of interference in the request and response: